SARPi Project - Slackware ARM on a Raspberry Pi

 SARPi file descriptions

 • sarpi4-installer_slack14.2 - Slackware ARM current installer disk image archive (.xz) for the Raspberry Pi 4 and Raspberry Pi 400.
-The installer was constructed using the official Slackware ARM 14.2 initial RAM disk and Raspberry Pi GitHub repository source.
+The installer was constructed using a modified Slackware ARM 14.2 initial RAM disk and Raspberry Pi GitHub repository source.
 See the SARPi Slackware ARM Installation Guide [or the included README] for details on how to use this image for installing Slackware ARM 14.2 on a Raspberry Pi 4 and Raspberry Pi 400.

 • sarpi4-installer-boot_slack14.2 - Raspberry Pi 4 and Raspberry Pi 400 boot-firmware, Linux kernel, and initrd [initial RAM disk containing the Slackware ARM installer] compressed file (.zip) archive.
 They are exactly the same files as those within the sarpi4-installer_slack14.2 disk image (.xz) archive.
 The difference being that these files can be extracted and easily managed individually, without having to write the entire image to a SD card.